hamzainsightspk/hamzainsightspk/README.md

 practical tools used in the industry.
 I document everything publicly because I believe learning in the open creates better outcomes.

-I am also exploring postgraduate opportunities in **MSc Data Science in Europe**, where I intend to deepen my knowledge with rigorous academic and applied training.
+I am also exploring postgraduate opportunities in **Master in Data Science**, where I intend to deepen my knowledge with rigorous academic and applied training.

 ---